Police: 1 killed, 5 injured by gunfire across Minneapolis on Tuesday

 The shooting was one of at least four across the city Tuesday — with six victims — marking another violent day in a span of recent gun attacks.

-The victims in the most recent incident were shot after gunfire erupted about 11:19 p.m. in the 2100 block of N. Emerson Avenue outside of River of Life Lutheran Church, in the Jordan neighborhood, according to officials and police scanner traffic.
+The victims in the most recent incident were shot after gunfire erupted about 11:19 p.m. in the 2100 block of N. Emerson Avenue in the Jordan neighborhood, according to officials and police scanner traffic.
 They were sitting in a car at that location when someone approached and fired several shots inside, striking the men, who were both in their 20s.

 According to scanner traffic, a 911 caller from several blocks away reported hearing as many as 18 gunshots shortly before officers found the two victims on Emerson.
 The other man, shot in the leg and upper thigh, is expected to survive.